diabmarzouk/AlwaysHungry/index.md

 ### Support or Contact

 Having trouble with running our app?
-Check out our [README](https://github.com/diabmarzouk/AlwaysHungry) on our GitHu
+Check out our [README](https://github.com/diabmarzouk/AlwaysHungry) on our GitHub

+You can see our [source code on GitHub](https://github.com/diabmarzouk/AlwaysHungry).
+There you can also see an APK where you can download and try our app.